 Aforementioned metadata.
 Video is not recorded, and host-recorded video lives locally in-browser only.
 Location data in terms of IP addresses are kept for 90 days.
 Billing information is kept for a longer, unspecified period of time due to local laws, but billing information is not required for the free tier.

 Does the platform offer the ability to broadcast?

-No, Whereby's top tier maxes out at 50 participants at their most expensive subscription tier.
+No. Whereby's top tier maxes out at 100 participants.

 Can I control who can access my call if I want to?

 Rooms are "locked" by default so that the room owner has to approve whoever joins.
-To approve guests, a guest “knocks” and the owner can get their presented name and video feed to see if it’s one of their guests or someone they weren’t expecting.
+To approve guests, a guest “knocks” from a “waiting room.”
+The owner can then get their presented name and video feed to see if it’s one of their guests or someone they weren’t expecting.

 What is the maximum meeting group size?

 Are there accessibility features?
 If so, what are they?

 Whereby has made some improvements so that its website is more screen-reader friendly.